 Australia participated in all sessions of the Law of the Sea Conference, the largest and potentially the most important conference in the history of the United Nations, involving major strategic, economic, transport, scientific and environmental issues.
 A Convention was adopted on 30 April 1982 and opened for signature in December 1982.
 The text includes articles on the system of exploration and exploitation of the deep seabed beyond the limits of national jurisdiction; extension of the territorial sea to 12 nautical miles; establishment of coastal state sovereign rights in the living and non-living resources of an 'exclusive economic zone' of 200 nautical miles; recognition of coastal state sovereign rights over the exploration and exploitation of the natural resources of the continental shelf, defined in terms of the natural prolongation of the land-mass; protection and preservation of the marine environment; marine scientific research; and the settlement of disputes.
 Rights of freedom of navigation and passage through straits and archipelagos which are important to trading nations such as Australia are also recognized in the text.
-A preparatory commission to prepare for the establishment of the International Seabed Authority and its various organs will be convened when 50 States have signed or acceded to the Convention.
+A preparatory commission to prepare for the establishment of the International Seabed Authority and its various organs held its first meeting in Kingston, Jamaica, 15 March to 12 April 1983.
+It reconvened for a resumed session 15 August to 9 September 1983.